 16.30-18.00: The Royal Reception

 Reception for members of royal families, dignitaries and members of the States-General and the States of Aruba, Curaçao and St Maarten, Council of Ministers for the Kingdom, the Council of State, governors and prime-ministers of Aruba, Curacao and Sint Maarten and the Corps Diplomatique at the Royal Palace.

 The Song for the King honors the King and Queen, prior to the water pageant.
 This takes place at the EYE Film Museum.

 The King and Queen, and their daughters, take part in the water pageant on the River IJ.
 They sail from EYE Film Institute past the Oever Park and the ‘Kop van Java’.
 At several places along the route they are treated to a festive program.

 Celebration, hosted by the Prime Minister on behalf of the Council of Ministers for the Kingdom.

-For the livestream of the festivities and solemn ceremonies go to Dutch TV NOS Koningshuis on Youtube on the 29th and 30th of April.
+For the Livestream of the festivities and solemn ceremonies go to Dutch TV NOS Koningshuis on Youtube, 29th and 30th of April.

 Featured image/Seville Congress & Convention, CC BY-SA2.0.
 Overlaid text supplied.